nystudio107/craft-seomatic/README.md

 ![Screenshot](resources/screenshots/seomatic-content.png)

-**Content SEO** is where you can configure each Section and Category Group that has public URLs.
-You'll see a list of all of your Sections and Category Groups that have public URLs, with status indicators letting you know what has been configured for each.
+**Content SEO** is where you can configure each Section, Category Group and Commerce Product Type that has public URLs.
+You'll see a list of all of your Sections, Category Groups, and Commerce Product Types that have public URLs, with status indicators letting you know what has been configured for each.

-Click on a Section or Category Group name to edit its settings.
+Click on a Section, Category Group, or Commerce Product Type name to edit its settings.

 #### General